 Edamame contains significantly more vitamin K and folate than other beans, in fact, consuming one cup of edamame beans will provide more than half the recommended daily intake of vitamin K and more than 100% of our daily folate intake.

 Absolutely!
 Hulled edamame is a great addition to any salad.
 Not only does it provide a boost of vegetarian protein but it provides a boost of fiber at the same time.

 Since edamame is a bean, it is great for hearty salads and lasts for days in the fridge.
 Making an edamame bean salad is actually quite easy:

 - Combine with chopped vegetables of your choice,

 - Toss to combine,

 - And that’s it!

-This edamame salad recipe was actually inspired by one of my favourite takeaway salads from Mark’s and Spencer.
-When I lived in England it was one of my go-to options for a quick and easy lunch and I’ve loved the flavours ever since.
-Fortunately, with a bit of resourcefulness and trial and error, I was able to create this edamame salad with very similar flavours.
-Simple, fresh, fragrant and packed full of vegetarian protein, this green edamame salad with ginger sesame dressing is a quick and easy recipe you can enjoy any month of the year.
+This edamame salad recipe was actually inspired by one of my favorite takeaway salads from Mark’s and Spencer.
+When I lived in England it was one of my go-to options for a quick and easy lunch and I’ve loved the flavors ever since.
+Fortunately, with a bit of resourcefulness and trial and error, I was able to create this edamame salad with very similar flavors.
+Simple, fresh, fragrant, and packed full of vegetarian protein, this green edamame salad with ginger sesame dressing is a quick and easy recipe you can enjoy any month of the year.